SeafoodStudios/Cosmica/README.md

 1. Cosmica scrapes the web, starting from a seed URL and finding links in that URL's page, saving it in the database, finding another seed URL, while respecting the "robots.txt" rules.
 2. Then, a Flask REST API makes this database available through a Python list of dictionaries format.
 3. Another Flask app is used to access the previous API, to make it look smoother, which is the frontend.
-4. When the user accesses it, the user will search something and be redirected to the right URL using AI mechanisms.
+4. When the user accesses it, the user will search something and be redirected to the right URL.
 5. Then, the site will display the search results.
 If there are none, AI will make a summary.

 You can find Cosmica here: